 In May of 1945, Rev. John J. Watson, Director of the Saint Francis de Sales Guild, wrote the Building Department regarding the legal requirements for establishing a center for the deaf and hard of hearing at 167 Commonwealth.
 According to a May 14, 1945, Boston Globe article, Archbishop Richard J. Cushing announced that the center would open on May 28, 1945, and would be the “first of its kind in the nation.”
 It is unclear whether it actually did open and, if so, how long it continued to operate.

-The property subsequently changed hands and in January of 1960 was purchased by Thomas F. Keating, Jr., trustee of the Pond Realty Trust.
+On January 5, 1960, 167 Commonwealth was acquired from S. Clifford Speed by Thomas F. Keating, Jr., trustee of the Pond Realty Trust.
 The legal use continued to be a lodging house, but from about 1961, it was shown as an apartment house in the City Directories.

 In June of 1973, the property suffered a fire which resulted in the death of one of its residents.
 In July of 1973, Thomas Keating filed for (and subsequently received) permission to make emergency repairs to close the building and make it safe.

-By September of 1973, Wingate Developer Corporation had acquired 167 Commonwealth from Thomas Keating.
+On August 7, 1973, 167 Commonwealth was acquired from Thomas Keating by the Wingate Development Corporation (Gerald Schyester, president).
 In September of 1973, it filed for (and subsequently received) permission to rehabilitate the building and convert it from a lodging house into nine apartments.
-In June of 1975, it converted the property into nine condominiums.